shirtsgroup/physical_validation/doc/userguide.rst

 * :obj:`.SimulationData.units` of type :class:`.UnitData`:
   Information on the units used by the simulation program.
 * :obj:`.SimulationData.ensemble` of type :class:`.EnsembleData`:
   Information on the sampled ensemble.
+This includes the temperature, pressure, and chemical potential, with specific requirements depending on the ensemble specified.
 * :obj:`.SimulationData.system` of type :class:`.SystemData`:
-  Information on the system (atoms, molecules, constraints, etc.).
+  Information on the system (numbers of atoms, molecules, constraints, etc.).
 * :obj:`.SimulationData.observables` of type :class:`.ObservableData`:
-  Trajectories of observables along the simulation.
+  Trajectories of observables along the simulation, such as energy or volume.
 * :obj:`.SimulationData.trajectory` of type :class:`.TrajectoryData`:
   Position / velocity / force trajectories along the simulation.
 * :obj:`.SimulationData.dt` of type `float`: